PROFILE

 the nation's airspace and provide transportation

 support to the other services.
-Within its
+As noted above,

-November 2004, French Licorne peacekeeping
+Bouake in November 2004, French Licorne

 A mutual defense accord signed with France in